chef/automate/components/docs-chef-io/content/automate/ha_verification_check.md

 ## Reports

 Once you run the verify command, it checks all the test cases defined.
 After it executes, you will see the full report of how many reports succeeded and how may failed.
-The report comes in a table structure with five columns, **NO.**, **IDENTIFIER**, **PARAMETER**, **STATUS**, and **MESSAGE**.
+The report comes in a table structure with five columns, **NO**, **IDENTIFIER**, **PARAMETER**, **STATUS**, and **MESSAGE**.
 The MESSAGE column shows the pointers to resolve for the parameters which have failed.

 An example of a checks performed are shown in the below image: